-- The type of auditor's report is unmodified (BFS Page 55). - One material weakness was identified during the course of the audit (BFS Page 55 and summary below). - No material deficiencies or instances of noncompliance were noted.
+- The type of auditor's report is unmodified (BFS Page 55). - No material weaknesses, deficiencies, or instances of noncompliance were identified.

 The Basic Financial Statements include the Management's Discussion and Analysis (beginning on Page 4 of BFS) which provides an introduction and summary of the activities over the course of the year.
-The total net position is \$40,236,072 (Page 5 and 10 of BFS), which is an increase of \$13,681,733 over the prior year.
-The following is a summary of the changes in Net Position between June 30, 2023, and June 30, 2022:
+The total net position is \$42,272,501 (Page 6 and 11 of BFS), which is an increase of \$2,036,429 over the prior year.
+The following is a summary of the changes in Net Position between June 30, 2024, and June 30, 2023: